alf808/juicy-kiwi/README.md

 Before a hacker can  start exploiting an insecure application, s/he must figure out how the application handles **bad** input first.

-One way of testing is to put a tick (apostrophe) at the end of a text.
-Then two things should happen
+The best and original way of testing is with the single quote technique.
+Using the tick technique, two things should happen:

 1. The input is sanitized or cleaned and returns a nice error message.